 This is due to the key economic fundamentals prevailing in Nigeria and other African countries.

-ECOWAS Single Currency: Basically, the intent of a single West African currency is to leverage the fairly robust terms of political cooperation that exist among the bloc’s members by promoting greater intra-bloc trade relationships that have so far been impeded, in part, by the cost of doing business across multiple currencies.
+ECOWAS Single Currency: Basically, a single West African currency intends to leverage the fairly robust terms of political cooperation that exist among the bloc’s members by promoting greater intra-bloc trade relationships that have so far been impeded, in part, by the cost of doing business across multiple currencies.